Geshina/Snake-Flowgorithm/README.md

 - Leon - Controls / Leaderboard

 ## Rendering
 a set of functions that print out the full game board.
-The board is stored as a one-dimensional array
+The board is stored as a string array acting as a 2d array
  - [x] line by line rendering
  - [x] board aspect ratio 12/24
  - [ ] snake rendering <<